olvap80/InstantRTOS/README.md

 - [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) - Fast deterministic delegates for invoking callbacks, suitable for real time operation (no heap allocation at all)

-- [InstantCoroutine.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) - Simple minimalistic coroutines suitable for all various platforms (like Arduino!) for the case when native C++ coroutines are too heavyweight (or when co_yield and stuff does not work)).
-Works starting from C++11 (so this can be considered as a nice coroutine inplementation for Arduino, as Arduino uses C++11 by default))
+- [InstantCoroutine.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantCoroutine.h) - Simple minimalistic coroutines, suitable for all various platforms (like Arduino!) for the case when native C++ coroutines are too heavyweight (or when co_yield and stuff does not work)).
+Works starting from C++11 (so this can be considered as a nice coroutine implementation for Arduino, as Arduino uses C++11 by default)).
+NOTE: Coroutine behaves as functor and is perfectly compatible with [InstantDelegate.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h) (one can resume coroutines using [delegates](https://github.com/olvap80/InstantRTOS/blob/main/InstantDelegate.h), also [InstantScheduler.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) can be used to schedule coroutines)

 ## Timing, intervals and scheduling

-- [InstantTimer.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantTimer.h) - Simple timing classes to track timings in platform independent way.

 - [InstantScheduler.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) - The simplest possible portable scheduler suitable for embedded platforms like Arduino (actually only standard C++ is required).

+- [InstantTimer.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantTimer.h) - Simple timing classes to track timings in platform independent way (this is the most "primitive" and "basic" approach, use it only when [InstantScheduler.h](https://github.com/olvap80/InstantRTOS/blob/main/InstantScheduler.h) does not fit due to some reason)

 ## Memory and queueing

-- InstantMemory.h (TODO) - Simple deterministic memory management utilities suitable for real time can be used for fast memory allocations on Arduino and similar platform.
+- InstantMemory.h (TODO) - Simple deterministic memory management utilities suitable for real time can be used for fast and deterministic memory allocations on Arduino and similar platforms.

-- InstantQueue.h (in progress) - Simple deterministic queues suitable for real time can be used for dynamic memory allocations on Arduino and similar platforms.
+- InstantQueue.h (in progress) - Simple deterministic queues suitable for real time TBD.

 ## Other handy utility stuff